tai1nguyen/dnd-gadgetzan-gazette/overview.md

 Let us not forget that no city in the world is as literate as Gadgetzan.
 Its literary guilds offer free instruction in reading to all who desire it, and the city has over thirty publishers of broadsheets in addition to chapbook printers and book publishers.
 Large paper advertisements are plastered onto alley walls, and smaller ones are passed out by those hired by businesses to trumpet their services.
 Printed menus can be found posted in the windows of most eateries and are handed out to those who dine within.

 Lastly, Gagetzan is a technological hub.
 All of these amenities are ony possible due to the people that live within its walls.
-With artisans, builders, inventors, and sorccers from all walks of life rubbing shoulders together, it is no surprise that the lively city is home to all manner of inventions.
-From steam powered automobiles to the hydraulic printing presses employed by advertisment agencys and publishers alike, Gadgetzan's brilliant inventors are constantly crafting wonders that elevate the city and its citizenry to new heights!
+With artisans, builders, inventors, and sorcerers from all walks of life rubbing shoulders together, it is no surprise that the lively city is home to all manner of inventions.
+From steam powered automobiles to the hydraulic smelters used by the crafting guilds, Gadgetzan's brilliant inventors are constantly crafting wonders that elevate the city and its citizenry to new heights!

+It is safe to say that anyone's stay in Gadgetzan will be an enjoyable and memeber one.

 ## Gadgetzan City Map
 ![Map of Gadgetzan](references/images/map-gadgetzan.svg)